alfsan/Py4ti2/README.md

 ## What is Py4ti2

-Py4ti2 provides an interface to some of the computations that 4ti2 (http://www.4ti2.de) does, using Python.
+Py4ti2 provides a Python interface to some of the computations performed by 4ti2 (http://www.4ti2.de).

 By now, it is possible to use: